Bahia Bakari: Flight history and crash

 Bakari and her mother, Aziza Aboudou, were traveling to the Comoros for a summer vacation.
 Like many of the passengers of Yemenia Flight 626, they began their voyage from Paris, France on Yemenia Flight 749, an Airbus A330-200, which made an intermediate stop in Marseille and then landed in Sana'a, Yemen.
-There the passengers boarded Flight 626, an Airbus A310-324, for the flight segment to Comoros, with a stop in Djibouti.
+There the passengers boarded Flight 626, an Airbus A310-324, for the flight segment to Comoros.
 As it descended for its approach, minutes away from its final destination of Prince Said Ibrahim International Airport, the jet plunged into the ocean 9 mi north of the coastline of Grande Comore island, breaking apart as it hit the water, at approx. 01:50 local time (22:50 UTC).
 Bakari was ejected from the plane as it crashed, and found herself floating alone outside amid debris.
 Investigators would later determine that the cause of the accident was pilot error due to the approach being unstabilized and the flight crew's inappropriate responses to the ground proximity and stall warning systems.